-This page compares and contrasts the two systems of measuring angles in math: radians and degrees, and explains why radians are the preferred.
-This page assumes a reasonable level of familiarity with the degrees system and an introductory level of experience with radians.
+This page compares and contrasts the two systems of measuring angles in math: radians and degrees, and explains why radians are preferred.
+This page assumes a reasonable level of familiarity with the degree system and an introductory level of experience with radians.

 The short answer for why radians are preferred is that the radian system leads to more succinct and elegant formulas throughout mathematics.
 For example, the derivative of the sine function is only true when the angle is expressed in radians.

 There are two systems for measuring degrees in math: degrees and radians.
 The degree system divides a full rotation into and often introduces the concept of angles to students.
 The degree system is rooted in the origins of trigonometry and is a useful system for measuring angles.
 However, as time has gone by and math has evolved, the radian system has replaced degrees as the preferred system because of its natural connection to the geometry of the circle.

 The concept of angles and circles are intimately related.
 Consider the angle (theta) formed by two rays whose vertex is at the center of two cocentric circles of radii , and arc-lengths , .
 Observe that the angle can be defined both in terms of the first circle and the second circle.
 This is illustrated below.

 This observation suggests a natural definition for radians.
 In both cases, the arc length is proportional to the radius which implies that the ratio of arc length to radius is equal.
 This is stated more formally in math notation as:

 This relationship gives us the definition of radians: A radian angle is equivalent to the ratio of arc length to the radius, as shown in the equation below.
 Since radians measure ratio this is why they are referred to as a “dimensionless unit” or having a “radius-invariant” property.